Good Morning! Here’s the Monday Morning Blog!

-Since 2011, the Autistic Self Advocacy Network (ASAN) has been referring to April as Autism Acceptance Month in an effort to gain acceptance of those who have autism.
+Since 2011, the Autistic Self Advocacy Network (ASAN) has been referring to April as Autism Acceptance Month to gain acceptance of those who have autism.
 Acceptance is one of the biggest barriers to finding and building a strong support system for autistic individuals.

 To kick off our theme of Autism this month, the book I picked to review is novel about a high functioning autistic individual who thought he was doing a good thing, but it wound up being not so good.
 He was only following the rules.

 Jodi Picoult is an American writer who has published twenty-six novels.
 House Rules is the eighteenth one.
 Her style is one of a storyteller.
 And this novel is no exception.
 She has done her research but has also experienced autism through her cousin, who was profoundly autistic.